The Sunnyside trailhead is directly off of McLain Flats Road, with a 10± vehicle parking lot on the opposite side of the road.

 Moving further along the trail, signs appear for the

 Shadyside Trail, at which point one should once again stay to the right.
-The trail continues along through dense forest before concluding at its intersection with Repeater Road.
+The trail continues through dense forest before concluding at its intersection with Repeater Road.
 At this point, it is possible to follow Repeater Road as a connector to other trail systems in the area.

 0 Comments